Norman's Cay: Drug smuggling

 As part of the Medellín Cartel, Lehder used the island as a transshipment base for smuggling cocaine into the United States.
 Lehder, before with his partner George Jung and later through Norman's Cay, is often credited with revolutionizing drug smuggling.
 The typical method of transporting small shipments, often carried by human drug mules, either through ingestion or in their luggage, onto commercial airlines, was surpassed by the use of small aircraft shipping entire loads of cocaine.

 Lehder eventually extended the airstrip to a length of 3300 ft for his fleet of aircraft.
 In order to protect the island, armed guards and attack dogs patrolled the beaches and runway, and radar was employed.
 Any pilot foolish enough to land there was quickly warned off by heavily armed guards.
 The island was a strategic point for Colombian drug flights to refuel and rest before proceeding to the United States.

 The island became a location for partying.
 Carlos Toro, a friend of Lehder's who worked as a representative for the Medellín Cartel, remembered that "Norman's Cay was a playground.
 I have a vivid picture of being picked up in a Land Rover with the top down and naked women driving to come and welcome me from my airplane...
 And there we partied.
 And it was a Sodom and Gomorrah... drugs, sex, no police... you made the rules... and it was fun."

 Marine biologist Richard E. Novak, the island's former dive master, fought back, waging a heroic but ultimately futile one-man war to liberate Norman's Cay.
 Not until 1982, under pressure from US law enforcement, and despite years of turning a blind eye, did the Bahamian government begin to crack down on the island's drug smuggling operations.
-In 1987, after Lehder was arrested in Colombia and extradited to stand trial in the U.S., his property was confiscated.
+In 1987, after Lehder was arrested in Colombia and extradited to stand trial in the U.S., his property in the Bahamas was confiscated.
 It is now a tourist destination reachable by charter flight.